Santa Clara Truck Accident Lawyers

 - Loss of consortium

-Understanding The Full Picture of Negotiating with Insurance Companies and Their Lowball Settlement Offers
+Understanding Negotiations With Insurance Companies And Their Settlement Offers

 Settlement in a motor vehicle accident; client suffered internal injuries.– JUDD ROSS ALLEN

-As the California Courts website notes, people generally have two years to file personal injury claims, although injuries not discovered right away can allow one to file a claim within one year of the date an injury is discovered.
-When a claim concerns property damage, then a person will have three years.
+People generally have two years to file personal injury claims.
+However, there are exceptions to this rule, such as cases where injuries were not discovered immediately.
+In those circumstances, the statute of limitations may start from the date the injury is discovered.
+When a claim concerns property damage, a person will have three years.

 Did you suffer severe injuries, or was your loved one killed in a commercial truck accident in Santa Clara?
-Under the guidance of Arash Khorsandi, Esq., Arash Law’s Santa Clara truck accident lawyers have recovered more than $500 Million for its clients.
+Under the guidance of Arash Khorsandi, Esq., Arash Law’s Santa Clara truck accident lawyers can guide you through your rights and legal options.

 Our truck accident lawyers in Santa Clara also serve nearby cities and counties, including San Jose, Campbell, Sunnyvale, Cupertino, Milpitas, Saratoga, Mountain View, Los Altos, Palo Alto, Stanford, East Palo Alto, Newark, Orange County, San Bernardino County, and Riverside County.